 She worked tirelessly to serve others until the moment of her death.
 While making Christmas gifts for the children in Columbus Hospital, her hospital in Chicago, she collapsed.

 Mother Cabrini died on December 22, 1917 due to complications with her health.

 Frances Xavier Cabrini was canonized in July 1946, making her the first U.S. citizen to be declared a saint.

-Her feast is celebrated in the United States on November 13th, the date of her beatification.
+Her feast day is celebrated on November 13th in the United States, the date of her beatification.